New Technologies

 Next, the CSD/Waterfall plots:

-The standard measurement goes down 35db for easier viewing of differences.
-Here we are, @ 35db down:
+Standard measurements go down 35db for easier viewing of differences.

 Lastly, lets look at the impulse response: